Without a good way to manage vendors, your supply chain can quickly become disorganized, error-prone, and costly.

 What Are Vendor Management Systems?

-A vendor management system is a web-based software solution that helps businesses manage and acquire external workforce services, whether on a permanent or temporary basis.
-With VMS tools, managers can oversee their entire vendor management process – from managing orders and contracts to deliveries and payments – from one place.
-VMS systems can also reduce risks to boost vendor value throughout all deal life cycles, while also controlling costs.
+A vendor management system (also referred to as a VMS system) is a web-based software solution that helps businesses manage and acquire external workforce services, whether on a permanent or temporary basis.
+With VMS tools, managers can oversee their entire vendor management process—from managing orders and contracts to deliveries and payments—in one place.

 How Do Vendor Management Systems Work?

-Vendor management systems automate all processes when it comes to sourcing, acquiring, overseeing, and paying contingent workers.
+Vendor management systems track and automate processes for sourcing, acquiring, overseeing, and paying vendors and contingent workers.

-A vendor management system can benefit a business in a wide variety of ways.
+A vendor management system can benefit your business in a variety of ways.
 These include:

 How Much Do Vendor Management Systems Cost?